6 Ways to Teach Responsibility to a Child

 If your child is capable of taking care of their own clothing, let him or her pick out the new clothes they want to buy at Target!
 Lifting heavy boxes can earn a reward too; if your youngster needs to get some groceries from the store and he or she manages it without any help from you, give them a sticker or small toy!

-Lectures might be boring but that doesn’t mean you should never give one to your child.
-Slowly and patiently, explain to your child what will happen if your child behaves irresponsibly.
-For example, you might say that if your child doesn’t do their chores they won’t be able to play with the Wii.
-Tell them if your child doesn’t do homework on time, they’ll have to face punishments in school.
-You can also share with them about how you’ve faced consequences when you were also irresponsible.
-Keep it sharp and concise while sharing your experience because it’s not about your story, it’s about your child.
+Lectures might be boring, but that doesn’t mean you should never give one to your child.
+Slowly and patiently, explain to your child what will happen if he or she behaves irresponsibly.
+For example, you might say that if your child doesn’t do their chores, they won’t be able to play with the Wii.
+Tell them if your child doesn’t do their homework on time, they’ll have to face punishment in school.
+You can also share with them how you’ve faced consequences when you were also irresponsible.
+Keep it sharp and concise while sharing your experience, because it’s not about your story, it’s about your child.
 Focus on them.

 It’s important that you show your child how to clean up after themselves.
 If they see their parents cleaning, this will encourage them to do the same.
 There have likely been instances when you’ve heard your child repeat something you’ve said, and you’ve realized that your youngster is paying attention to everything you say and do.
-Model appropriate conduct by your own acts, no matter how big or little they are.
+Model appropriate conduct by your own actions, no matter how big or little they are.
 Every time you arrive at work on time, you are teaching your child how to manage his or her time effectively.
-You are teaching your child how to be responsible with his or her money when you buy the less costly ingredients at the grocery store to save a few dollars.
+When you buy the less costly ingredients at the grocery store to save a few dollars, you are teaching your child how to be responsible with his or her money.
 When you speak kindly of someone, you are teaching your child how to be responsible in his or her dealings with others.

 Never compare your child to another child saying that they are responsible and your child isn’t.
 You may think you are building up your child by saying, “Look how responsible Jane is!
 I wish you could be more like her,” but all that will do is make him or her feel inadequate and less likely to try.

 If a mistake was made on your part, admit it and talk about what should have been done instead of making excuses.
 Do not compare yourself with your child as well!
-“Look at daddy, why don’t you act responsibly like him?”
-This statement might look like you’re trying to set a parent as an example but no!
+“Look at Daddy.
+Why don’t you act responsibly like him?”
+This statement might look like you’re trying to set a parent as an example, but no!
 You are making it look like an unhealthy competition.
-Rather you can tell them like, “Honey, why don’t you wash your plate like dad did?
+Rather, you can tell them something like, “Honey, why don’t you wash your plate like dad did?”
 It will help me.”
 Your child would love to help you when you request them to be responsible.

 In conclusion, it is important to be supportive and encouraging.
 Parents who help in this are also helping a child’s psychological development.
 So, there you have it.
 These are our top six ways to teach responsibility to a child!
 What do you think?
 Do any of these suggestions resonate with you or sound like things that would work in your family?